+Starting in 2012, Jelte Olthof works in the American Studies and Honours College at the University of Groningen.
 In 2013, he received a faculty scholarship by the U.S. State Deparment to study American Political Development at the University of Massachsetts, Amherst.

-- 2016-present: postdoctoral researcher at the Frisian Akademy (research center of the Royal Netherlands Academy of Arts and Sciences KNAW) on project Unity in Diversity?
+- 2016-2017: postdoctoral researcher at the Frisian Akademy (research center of the Royal Netherlands Academy of Arts and Sciences KNAW) on project Unity in Diversity?
 Revolutionary rhetoric and federalist revolt in Fryslân, France, and the United States 1775-1800

 - 2008-2011: Ph.D.-researcher “Constitutionalization in the United States 1765-1865” in NWO-research group Contested Constitutions, University of Groningen